ConsumerDataStandardsAustralia/standards/swagger-gen/cds_full.md

 `GET /banking/payees/{payeeId}`

-Obtain detailed information on a single payee
+Obtain detailed information on a single payee.

+Note that the payee sub-structure should be selected to represent the payment destination only rather than any known characteristics of the payment recipient

 ###Endpoint Version
 |   |  |